Olex2/help/gui/EN/home/settings.md

 A choice of different backgrounds is available for Olex2.
 Depending on the context, sometimes a dark background works better than a light one, and sometimes a graduated background is best.
 It is easy to switch between them.

 ## Solid Colour/White
-**F2** will toggle between the solid colour background (as defined in the scene settings) and a solid white background.
+**F2** will toggle between the solid colour background (as defined in the scene settings, accessed by right-clicking in the display area and selecting *Draw style*, then *Scene Properties...*) and a solid white background.

 ## Graduated Background
 **F4** toggles between the solid background and the graduated background.